luxfi20/newblog/_posts/2023-06-12-second-post.md

 ---

 layout: post
-title; Add Image And PDF To Jekyll Post
+title: Add Image And PDF To Jekyll Post
 date: 2023-06-12

 ---

 Here's how to add images and PDF to Jekyll's post :